 Retail Sales in Lithuania increased 11.1 percent year-on-year in July of 2021, slowing from an upwardly revised 16.8 percent rise in the previous months.
 It was the fifth straight month of increase in retail trade, but the slowest pace in sequence, amid easing some restrictions to contain the spread of the coronavirus.
 On a monthly basis, retail sales grew 1.1 percent, following an upwardly 3.6 percent gain in June. source: Statistics Lithuania

-Retail Sales YoY in Lithuania averaged 4.84 percent from 1998 until 2021, reaching an all time high of 20 percent in May of 2007 and a record low of -26.30 percent in November of 2009.
+Retail Sales YoY in Lithuania averaged 5.07 percent from 1998 until 2021, reaching an all time high of 36.10 percent in April of 2021 and a record low of -26.30 percent in November of 2009.
 This page provides the latest reported value for - Lithuania Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Lithuania Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.
+Lithuania Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Retail Sales YoY in Lithuania is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Lithuania Retail Sales YoY is projected to trend around 6.00 percent in 2022 and 4.90 percent in 2023, according to our econometric models.